Unboxed-Software/solana-course/content/pda.md

 # TL;DR

-- A **Program Derived Address** (PDA) is derived from a **program ID** and an optional list of **seeds**.
+- A **Program Derived Address** (PDA) is derived from a **program ID** and an optional list of **seeds**
 - PDAs are owned and controlled by the program they are derived from
-- PDA derivation provides a deterministic way to find data based on the seeds used for the derivation.
-Seeds can be used as known data that maps to data stored in a separate PDA account.
+- PDA derivation provides a deterministic way to find data based on the seeds used for the derivation
+- Seeds can be used to map to the data stored in a separate PDA account
-- Programs can sign instructions on behalf of PDAs derived from its program ID
+- A program can sign instructions on behalf of the PDAs derived from its ID

 # Overview

-## What is a Program Derived Address
+## What is a Program Derived Address?

 Program Derived Addresses (PDAs) are account addresses designed to be signed for by a program rather than a secret key.
 As the name suggests, PDAs are derived using a program ID.
-Optionally, the derived accounts can also be found using a set of "seeds."
+Optionally, these derived accounts can also be found using the ID along with a set of "seeds."
 More on this later, but these seeds will play an important role in how we use PDAs for data storage and retrieval.
-A PDA looks exactly like the public key of a Solana keypair.
-There is an important difference, though - these public keys have no corresponding private key.
+For now, it is enough to understand that even though a PDA looks exactly like the public key of any Solana keypair, these *derived* public keys have no corresponding private key.

 PDAs serve two main functions: